Community Solar – A Comprehensive Guide

 Simply put, community solar 1 can be defined as “a solar energy installation in which users can pay to receive output credits and tax benefits.”
 In this sense, community solar is essentially a group of people sharing the electricity generated by harvesting solar energy.

 Community solar has adopted many official and unofficial monikers.
-Other names for community solar developments include:
+Other names include:

 - Solar Farms